 WHAT WE ATE

-Our yoga teacher training was situated above an awesome cafe right on the beachfront called Ginger and Jamu.
+Our yoga teacher training was situated above an awesome cafe right on the beachfront called Ginger and Jamu (pictured below).
 The cafe is operated by a former Santosha student and offers some phenomenal, mostly plant-based dishes.
 Due to the proximity to our training and the deliciousness of their food, we enjoyed many of our meals at Ginger and Jamu.
-There definitely were more affordable options on the island, but Ginger & Jamu’s food and coconut milk lattes we’re hard to beat.
-So, we ate there often.
+There definitely were more affordable options on the island, but Ginger & Jamu’s dishes (and coconut milk lattes) were hard to beat.
+We ate there often.

 Some of my Ginger & Jamu favorites included:

-- Coconut milk lattes (thoroughly enjoyed one every day!)
+- Coconut milk lattes (thoroughly enjoyed one every single day!)

-- A bunch of side orders to create a meal: tempeh, local greens & sweet potato cakes
+- A bunch of side orders to create a meal like tempeh, local greens & sweet potato cakes

 - Smashing Pumpkin Bowl (roasted pumpkin, quinoa, greens, cauliflower, hummus, and a turmeric-tahini dressing)